 |September 2018||Cruise Illness / Norovirus Outbreaks|

 The epidemic virus outbreak occurred during the 7-day "Perlen Am Mittelmeer 1" cruise (itinerary Sept 22-29) roundtrip from homeport Palma de Mallorca (Majorca Island, Spain) to Ajaccio (Corsica), Civitavecchia (Rome), Livorno, and Barcelona.
-With double-occupancy capacity of 4000 (pax+crew), the percentage of affected from the illness outbreak was around 7,5%.
+With a double-occupancy capacity of 4000 (pax+crew), the percentage of affected from the illness outbreak was around 7,5%.